The admissions season for the September 2019 start has closed. Applications are accepted for the September 2020 start from 1 October onwards.

 If you have only taken a language test, all aspects of the language must have been included (reading, writing, listening and oral skills).

-The Language & Training Centre (LTC) of Erasmus University, Rotterdam offers intake tests, which will determine your current level of proficiency, as well as English courses from September onwards.
+The Language & Training Centre (LTC) of Erasmus University, Rotterdam offers intake tests throughout the year, which will determine your current level of proficiency, as well as English courses from September onwards.

 Standardized tests accepted by RSM:

 - IELTS: Academic test minimum overall score of 7.0 and minimum sub scores 6.5

 - TOEFL (iBT): minimum overall score 94 with minimum sub scores of 22 for reading, listening and speaking and for writing 24.
 Please note that the ITP TOEFL test offered by the Erasmus University Language & Training Centre (LTC) is not accepted.